randydom/TksInputList/README.md

 https://kernow-s3.s3-eu-west-1.amazonaws.com/Development/RPReplay_Final1574173990.MP4

-Performance is acheieved by copying the controls to a bitmap during scrolling and repositioning the controls in the correct position once scrolling has completed.
+Performance is achieved by copying the controls to a bitmap during scrolling and repositioning the controls in the correct position once scrolling has completed.

 Currently supports
 - Item Selectors